miyakogi/vim-mccabepy/README.md

 Usage
 -----

-Open any python script file and execute `:MccabePy`.
+Open \*.py file and execute `:MccabePy`.

 Configuration
 -------------

 ### Minimum complexity

-Default threshold complexity to be reported is 10.
+Default complexity of threshold to be reported is 10.
 To change this value, set `b:mccabepy_min_complexity` or `g:mccabepy_min_complexity`.
-If `b:mccabepy_min_complexity` exists, `g:mccabepy_min_complexity` is ignored.
+If buffer local variable `b:mccabepy_min_complexity` exists, `g:mccabepy_min_complexity` is ignored.

 ### Reporting results

-By default, results will be reported in quickfix window.
+By default, results will be reported in the quickfix window.
 If quickfix window is not opened, it will be automatically opened.
-This action can be changed by `g:mccabepy_qfix_command` option.
+This action can be changed by using `g:mccabepy_qfix_command` option.
 For example, if you are [Unite](https://github.com/Shougo/unite.vim) user and you want to use `Unite quickfix` window, add the following lines in your vimrc.
+Then, the results will be reported in Unite window.

 	let g:mccabepy_qfix_command = 'Unite quickfix -no-quit -buffer-name=quickfix'

 ##### Close result window automatically

 If there were nothing to be reported, no window will appear.
-To execute any command at this time, use `g:mccabepy_qfix_close_command`.
+If quickfix window is opened, it will be closed automatically.
+To change this behaviour, use `g:mccabepy_qfix_close_command`.

-Example 1) To close quickfix window if there are any reports,
+Example 1) Do not close quickfix window.

-	let g:mccabepy_qfix_close_command = 'cclose'
+	let g:mccabepy_qfix_close_command = ''

-Example 2) To close `Unite quickfix` window if there are any reports,
+Example 2) To close `Unite quickfix` window if there are nothing to be reported.

 	let g:mccabepy_qfix_close_command = 'UniteClose qcuikfix'